CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 4. <span style="color:gold;font-weight:700;font-size:17px">Example request</span>
 >curl --location --request GET 'https//hotel-test-ywu6raktuq-uc.a.run.app/hotel/list'

-<span style="color:teal;font-weight:700;font-size:20px">This API is mainly to get the list of the hotel for the users</span>
+<details><summary markdown="span">Result For Request List all Hotel </summary>This API is mainly to get the list of the hotel for the users
 ```javascript
 {
     {